lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-future-faq.rst

 OTHER
 -----

-**Q: Will it be possible to prove that algorithms can scale using the DP0-era RSP?**

-**A**: No access to user batch or parallelization are available in DP0.
-Resources provided as part of DP0.2 are limited and meaningful scalability testing of algorithms is not practical.

-Addition references:
-* `FAQ: Technical Aspects of Rubin Science Platform Accounts for DP0 <https://community.lsst.org/t/faq-technical-aspects-of-rubin-science-platform-accounts-for-dp0/4791>`_

-To ask additional questions, please use the "Support -- Rubin Science Platform" category in the Rubin Observatory `Community Forum <https://community.lsst.org/c/support/lsp/39>`_

 **Q: What are the main technical differences between the DP0-era RSP and the operations-era RSP as described in the RSP Vision Document?**

 **A**: A description of the operations-era RSP for future users is provided in the `RSP Vision Document <https://docushare.lsst.org/docushare/dsweb/Get/LSE-319>`_.